Expertise:

 Get to Know Dr. James C. Cusack

 Cusak’s clinical interests include colorectal, gastrointestinal, liver and peritoneal cancers.
+Cusack is still involved in clinical studies.
+For example, he was listed among the authors of a 2024 HIPEC study.

-He is director of the Massachusetts General Hospital Global Surgery Initiative and co-chair of the MGH Cancer Center Global Health Committee, allowing him to assist those in developing countries with acute health care needs.
+He was director of the Massachusetts General Hospital Global Surgery Initiative and co-chair of the MGH Cancer Center Global Health Committee, allowing him to assist those in developing countries with acute health care needs.

-The Cusack Laboratory, which is funded by the National Institutes of Health and the American Cancer Society, has focused on molecular mechanisms used in finding new targets for therapeutic intervention.
+The Cusack Laboratory, which is funded by the National Institutes of Health and the American Cancer Society, focused on molecular mechanisms used in finding new targets for therapeutic intervention.

 Specialties of Dr. James C. Cusack